Elderes/market-flow/README.md

 - **Running the Service**
   - Database: Ensure a database(MySQL) is connected for storing orders.
   - Java: Make sure you have JDK 21 or above installed.
+  - Service Configuration: Set up necessary properties for exchange and routing keys in the application.properties file.
 - **To start application**
   - http://localhost:8080/swagger-ui/index.html#